2019 Dodge Challenger boasts 797-horsepower SRT Hellcat Redeye

 There's more power for the regular SRT Hellcat too.
 For 2019, output from its 6.2-liter supercharged V-8 has been dialed up to 717 hp and 656 lb-ft, up from 707 hp and 650 lb-ft previously.
 This one will run the quarter-mile in 10.9 seconds.

 Note, both quarter-mile figures are with the cars' available Widebody option.
-Go with the narrow body and you'll need to shave off 0.3 of a second off both times.
+Go with the narrow body and you'll need to add 0.3 of a second to both times.

 While official pricing hasn't been set for the Hellcat Redeye, Dodge official said it will start from about $70,000.